De-extinction: Moa

+Moa (Dinornithiformes) were an order of flightless birds native to New Zealand.
+Following the arrival of the Māori people to New Zealand, all nine species were hunted to extinction by the 1400s.
+There are two active projects for species within this order; the bush moa (Anomalopteryx didiformis) and the South Island giant moa (Dinornis robustus).
+In 2018, scientists at Harvard University assembled the first nearly complete genome of the species from toe bones, thus bringing the species a step closer to de-extinction.
+Seven years later in July 2025, Colossal Biosciences in collaboration with Ngāi Tahu Research Centre at the University of Canterbury and funding from Peter Jackson, announced that they would attempt to de-extinct the South Island giant moa through genetically modifying the tinamou or emu, and eventually the other moa species.

+The biggest problems with the project are that an "artificial egg" would be the only way to conceive a living animal, as even the smaller moa eggs are sufficiently larger than those of the common ostrich.
+Additionally, moa diverged from the two proposed living relatives 60 million years ago respectively, meaning that significant genetic edits with unforeseen consequences would need to be made to even approximate its phenotype.

 Dire wolf

 There have been attempts to recreate the dire wolf (Aenocyon dirus) in modern times.
 The first is a project called the Dire Wolf Project, a project begun in 1988 that aims to revive the species through backbreeding of domestic dogs, similar to the Quagga project.
 However, this project is not based in scientific method.

 In April 2025, Colossal Biosciences showcased three genetically modified wolf pups with the characteristics of the dire wolf: six-month-old males Romulus and Remus and two-month-old female Khaleesi.
 In-house scientists at Colossal analyzed the dire wolf genome, extracted from two ancient samples – a 13,000-year-old tooth and a 72,000-year-old ear bone.
 After comparing the genomes of gray wolves and dire wolves to identify the genetic differences responsible for the dire wolf's distinctive features, Colossal made edits to the genetic code of the gray wolf to replicate those traits.
 Domestic dogs were used as surrogate mothers for the pups.
 Colossal claims that these minor genetic modifications effectively revive dire wolves as a species, though "no ancient dire wolf DNA was actually spliced into the gray wolf's genome".